How to Repent to God to Be After His Heart: Gaining Inspiration From the Story of King David

 I Good intentions, advice of last days awaken man from deep sleep.
 Painful memories, smears remained torture my conscience.
 In confusion, I'm pray…

-Understanding that the message spread by the Lord Jesus in the Age of Grace was merely the way of repentance is essential
+The message spread by the Lord Jesus in the Age of Grace was merely the way of repentance

 The Age of Grace preached the gospel of repentance, and provided that man believed, then he would be saved. … At the time Jesus’ work was the redemption of all mankind.
 The sins of all who believed in Him were forgiven;...
 This is what it meant to be saved, and to be justified by faith. ...Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin. …